RACE REGULATIONS

 3. Race Results

-• Wearing more than 2 timing devices.
+• They are found wearing more than 2 timing devices.

-• Exceeding the Cut-off time.
+• The athlete’s finishing time exceeds the Cut-off time.

 5. Force Majeure